 News

-Severe weather in Australia’s New South Wales and Queensland regions have caused significant disruption to moving and other logistics services over the past few days.
+Moving operations in Australia’s New South Wales and Queensland regions have returned to normal, after severe weather caused significant disruption to moving and other logistics services for several days in March.

-Ray Beard, of Australian Affiliate Nuss Relocations, said: ‘The main port of Brisbane was closed over the weekend, but has reopened today [Tuesday 11 March].
+Ray Beard, of Australian Affiliate Nuss Relocations, said: ‘The main port of Brisbane was closed over the weekend, but has reopened.
 The port is again accepting containers, but the priority is clearing the backlog of containers onto vessels.
-Customs and biosecurity departments have also reopened and clearances are again taking place.
-Uplifts and deliveries are happening where local area flooding allows this, but those in badly affected areas are being postponed.’
+Customs and biosecurity departments have also reopened and clearances are again taking place.’

 Send this to a friend